CaioFPeres/WinSerialLibrary/README.md

 # This is a Serial Library created in C++ for Windows, using Windows API.

+With this file, you can comunicate with any COM port.
+That means also virtual COM ports, which Arduino uses with the CH340 chip and driver, for example.
+The CH340 driver makes Windows recognize the USB port that is connected to the Arduino as a COM port, so that can be used with Serial communication.

 The following explanation is good to understand why WriteFile() in overlapped mode is faster than non-overlapped.

 Obs.
 I got two blue screens while using WriteFile() and ReadFile() together in a loop (while(1)) in overlapped mode.
 I guess it was just too fast for the internal buffer.